Pickin’ on the Prairie

 Friday, Saturday, Sunday

-This year’s Pickin’ on the Prairie will be the fourth time we get together to play and enjoy bluegrass music.
-The pickin’ is free and the camping is inexpensive.
+Next year’s Pickin’ on the Prairie will be the fifth time we get together to play and enjoy bluegrass music.

-Jamming Participation:
+Jam Participation:

-There are two options to pick with us and/or enjoy the music… drive out for one or more jams OR camp onsite.
+FREE… yes free.
+Drive out for one or more jams OR camp onsite.

 Location: